-Whether you are a beginner or advanced trader, using an automated system to help manage your portfolio of investments is invaluable.
+Whether you are a beginner or advanced trader, using an automated Bitcoin system to help manage your portfolio of investments is invaluable.
 No trader can be aware of all market changes as they happen, which is where algorithmic trading can really help.

 Like every investing strategy, algorithmic trading also has its pros and cons.
 Some regulators have been wary of algorithm trading as it can have a negative impact on financial stability especially at times when stock markets are falling, but this is not to say that there isn’t a place for algorithm trading.
 The technology should be used in conjunction with active management to complement your trading strategy, and in this article, we tell you how.

 Read on to find a full breakdown of what algorithm trading is, how to start trading, and which providers have the functionality to help take your trading positions further.